UBC-DSCI/introduction-to-datascience-python/source/inference.md

 We now perform steps 1&ndash;5 listed above to generate a single bootstrap sample in Python and calculate a point estimate from that bootstrap sample.
 We will use the `resample` function from the `scikit-learn` package.
-But critically, note that we now pass `one_sample`&mdash;our single sample of size 40&mdash;as the first argument.
+Critically, note that we now pass `one_sample`&mdash;our single sample of size 40&mdash;as the first argument.
 And since we need to sample with replacement, we keep the argument for `replace` to its default value of `True`.